wallet-standard/wallet-standard/packages/core/standard/README.md

 Wallet names and icons should be provided by the wallet.

-Image files should be encoded with data URLs to avoid extra HTTP load.
+Image files should be encoded with data URIs to avoid extra HTTP load.

 ### Errors should be predictable